 The Fair Labor Standards Act (FLSA) sets the standard workweek at 40 hours and assumes most employees will work five, eight-hour days in a row.
 For professions where longer days are standard, like healthcare or factory work, the norm is 10- or 12-hour shifts for fewer days per week.
 The law sets out that they can be compensated regularly for their first 40 hours, despite the longer number of hours per shift.
 In either case, after an hourly employee works 40 hours in the workweek, the law requires that they receive overtime pay.

-In most states ‘overtime’ means they’ll receive 1.5 times their usual hourly pay.
-In addition to the over 40 overtime law, in the states of California and Kentucky there are specific overtime rules for working 7 consecutive days in a single work week.
+In most states, ‘overtime’ means hourly workers will receive 1.5 times their usual hourly pay.
+In addition to the over 40 hours overtime law, there are specific overtime rules for working seven consecutive days in a single workweek in both California and Kentucky.

 In these two states, any hours worked on the seventh day in a row be will be paid as overtime, regardless of how many hours the employee worked in the preceding 6 days.
 Additionally, in California, not only do workers receive overtime on the seventh day but if an employee works more than 8 hours on that day they are to receive twice their normal rate of pay for those hours.

 Complicated, right?
 Fortunately, there are time and attendance features in Kronos that can be configured to handle this for you.